Download our app to stay updated on the latest experiences around you!

 by New York Bucket List

-The Met Cloisters: 99 Margaret Corbin Drive Fort Tryon Park, New York
+Where: 99 Margaret Corbin Drive, Fort Tryon Park, New York, NY

 Museum of Ice Cream

 New York’s MOIC transforms 13 rooms into immersive and dreamy escapes for all frozen treat lovers.
-Ever-changing with seasonal themes, the fan favorites now are the Oh Yeah Room (with a dessert feast suspended by floating balloons), the Celestial Subway (a re-imagination of the NYC subway), and the Rainbow Tunnel (a tribute to the city's gay pride).
-But, we gotta say...we might be most excited for the Ice Cream Cocktail Bar and Drink Service.
+Ever-changing with seasonal themes, current fan favorites include the Celestial Subway, a re-imagination of the NYC subway, and the Rainbow Tunnel, a tribute to the city's gay pride.
+Our favorite part, though, is the after-hours Scoops and Sips, where adults 21+ can enjoy a cocktail and unlimited ice cream.
+Date night, anyone

 The Guggenheim

-The world-renowned spiraling architecture of the Guggenheim continues to thrill visitors and provide a unique forum for the presentation of contemporary art.
+Frank Lloyd Wright's world-renowned spiraling architecture of The Guggenheim continues to thrill visitors and provide a unique forum for the presentation of contemporary art.
 Founded on a collection of early modern masterpieces, the Guggenheim Museum today is an ever-evolving institution devoted to the art of the 20th century and beyond.

 Museum of Modern Art